hzeller/timg/man/timg.1.md

     slow CPU.

 **TIMG_SIXEL_NEWLINE_WORKAROUND**
-:   Set this environment variable if you are on a Sixel terminal and notice
+:   Set this environment variable to 1 if you are on a Sixel terminal and
-    that videos 'scroll' or grid-view items are not perfectly aligned vertically.
+    notice that videos 'scroll' or grid-view items are not perfectly aligned vertically.

 # EXAMPLES